sajjadGG/book-python/machine-learning/support-vector-machines.rst

         Grupa zbioru

     Discriminative Classifier
-        Draws a boundary between :term:`clusters` of data.
-For tasks such as :term:`classification` and :term:`regression` that do not require the joint :term:`distribution`.
-Discriminative models can yield superior performance over :term:`generative models`.
+        Draws a boundary between :term:`clusters <Cluster>` of data.
+For tasks such as :term:`classification` and :term:`regression` that do not require the joint :term:`distribution`. :term:`Discriminative model` can yield superior performance over :term:`Generative model`.

     Support Vector
         Punkty które leżą na linii "marginesu"